SeaGL/seagl.github.io/_archive-sessions/2021/good-shell-patterns.md

     systems since before he traded in his Apple II+ for his first Unix system.
 ---

 We'll discuss tried-and-true code snippets you can use to make your code more reliable, easier to read, and quicker to debug.
-Enjoy the elegance of "cd $(dirname $0)", performing actions only on successful exit, and informational help messages.
+Enjoy the elegance of `cd $(dirname $0)`, performing actions only on successful exit, and informational help messages.
 We'll cover all those minor changes that continually come up in our code review sessions that reap outsized rewards.